Badsauce/SpartaHack-Web/README.md

 ## Introduction

 This project is a concept for a hackathon website.
-The code is
+The code is open-source under the included License file but the design assets are not.

 ## Dependencies